 Motion for Approval of Job Credits.
-Pursuant to Subparagraph d. of this Condition 1, HASEKO intends to file a motion for approval of job credits earned previously but not yet approved, in the near future at a time to be mutually agreed upon between HASEKO and the Office of Planning.
+HASEKO will be seeking approval of up to 1.61 job credits for disbursements made and actual non-tourism related jobs created in 2020.
+Pursuant to Subparagraph d. of this Condition 1, HASEKO intends to file a motion for approval of job credits earned previously but not yet approved, in the near future at a time to be mutually agreed upon between HASEKO and the State Office of Planning and Sustainable Development.

-As Petitioner has volunteered to ameliorate the anticipated social impacts of the project by the conveyance of its 9.4acre beachfront land to the City and County of Honolulu pursuant to the terms of the Unilateral Agreement and Declaration for Conditional Zoning dated November 29, 1993, Petitioner may convey such property in lieu of the golf course play provision as set forth hereinafter.
+As Petitioner has volunteered to ameliorate the anticipated social impacts of the project by the conveyance of its 9.4 acre beachfront land to the City and County of Honolulu pursuant to the terms of the Unilateral Agreement and Declaration for Conditional Zoning dated November 29, 1993, Petitioner may convey such property in lieu of the golf course play provision as set forth hereinafter.

-If Petitioner does not convey its 9.4acre beachfront land to the City and County of Honolulu pursuant to the Unilateral Agreement and Declaration for Conditional Zoning dated November 29, 1993, Petitioner shall make available adequate golf tee times (no less than 40 percent of the total tee times) at affordable rates for public play by Hawaii residents based on prevailing rates for public play at privately owned golf courses.
+If Petitioner does not convey its 9.4 acre beachfront land to the City and County of Honolulu pursuant to the Unilateral Agreement and Declaration for Conditional Zoning dated November 29, 1993, Petitioner shall make available adequate golf tee times (no less than 40 percent of the total tee times) at affordable rates for public play by Hawaii residents based on prevailing rates for public play at privately owned golf courses.